 Q: What about any premium I’ve already paid for the policy that is now cancelled before its original expiration period?

 A: Any portion of the premium you paid for a period of coverage that you did not get because of the cancellation of your policy would be an unearned premium claim.
 For example, if you paid an annual premium of $1,000, but your policy was cancelled after six months because of the liquidation, you would be entitled to a refund of this unearned premium in the amount of $500.00.
-Unearned premium claims are covered and payable by the OIGA on a per policy basis, provided they exceed $100.00 and are under $10,000.
-Payment of unearned premiums will often be delayed, because we rely on the Liquidator to get us the proper documentation of the amount of the unearned premium that is due.
+Unearned premium claims are covered and payable by the OIGA on a per-policy basis, provided they exceed $100.00 and are under $10,000.
+Payment of unearned premiums will often be delayed because we rely on the Liquidator to get us the proper documentation of the amount of the unearned premium that is due.
 When we get the appropriate data, your unearned premium claim will be paid as soon as possible.

 Q: What protection do I have for other claims if my property or liability insurer is found to be insolvent and ordered into liquidation?

 A: The OIGA provides limited protection of your property and liability insurance benefits.
-It was not meant to supply full replacement of all benefits of your insurance policy, but instead is meant to reduce your financial loss from the liquidation.
+It was not meant to supply full replacement of all benefits of your insurance policy but instead is meant to reduce your financial loss from the liquidation.
 This limited protection is fully described in Ohio Revised Code chapter 3955 and is summarized in the questions and answers that follow.

 Q: What kinds of insurance policies are protected by the OIGA?

 A: Most forms of commonly available property and liability insurance policies, such as auto policies, homeowners policies, and most common business property and liability policies are protected.
-We do not cover bonds of any type, any form of credit insurance, warranty insurance, surplus lines insurance, workers compensation insurance, and some other forms of specialty insurance.
+We do not cover bonds of any type, any form of credit insurance, warranty insurance, surplus lines insurance, workers' compensation insurance, and some other forms of specialty insurance.
 (See section 3955.05 of the statute for a complete list of the types of policies that are not covered.)
 We also do not cover life insurance, health insurance, or annuities, but limited protection for those products is provided by the Ohio Life & Health Insurance Guaranty Association (OLHIGA).
-See their website in Links for more details of their coverage.
+See their website in the Links for more details of their coverage.